quii/learn-go-with-tests/structs/readme.md

 ## Refactor

 So far we have been talking about rectangles a lot but it's not reflected much in our code.
-We pass width and height `float64` to our functions, but they could be the width and height of a circle.
+We pass width and height `float64` to our functions, but they could be the width and height of a different shape.

 We could name our functions more specifically but instead we could define our own _type_ called `Rectangle` which encapsulates this concept for us.
 We can then use that type as an argument to our functions instead.